Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Conclusions

 \section{Conclusions}

-We have presented the discovery of an inner $\sim$12\,\MJ exoplanet at 3.5\,au in the HD\,206893 system, making this one of the first directly imaged ``hybrid'' planetary systems containing both a brown dwarf \citep{mhc17} and a bona fide exoplanet.
+We have presented the discovery of an inner ${\sim}12-13$\,\MJ exoplanet at 3.5\,au in the HD\,206893 system, making this one of the first directly imaged ``hybrid'' planetary systems containing both a brown dwarf \citep{mhc17} and a bona fide exoplanet.
 This is also an example of a discovery of an additional companion following a previous discovery of an outer one \citep[e.g.,][]{lmr19, nll20}.
-The highly precise astrometry delivered by GRAVITY ($\sim$50--100\,$\upmu$arcsec) has enabled us to derive precise dynamical masses of 12.3$^{+1.1}_{-1.2}$\,\MJ for HD\,206893\,c and 27.4$^{+2.3}_{-2.2}$\,\MJ for HD\,206893\,B. The dynamical mass of B, combined with its luminosity, allows us to immediately and unambiguously establish a robust age of $\sim$200\,Myr for this system.
-Using the mass/luminosity for c, our modifed isochronal model allows us to fine tune this value to $\sim$170\,Myr .
-This is the first time to our knowledge that the \textit{age} of a system has been so narrowly constrained using such precisely dynamically measured masses of orbiting companions.
+The highly precise astrometry delivered by GRAVITY ($\sim$50--100\,$\upmu$arcsec) has enabled us to derive precise dynamical masses of 12.7$^{+1.2}_{-1.0}$\,\MJ for HD\,206893c and 28.0$^{+2.2}_{-2.1}$\,\MJ for HD\,206893B.
+The dynamical mass of B, combined with its luminosity, allows us to immediately and unambiguously establish a robust age of $\sim$150\,Myr for this system.
 Further, having both an EGP and a BD in the same system, with a common age, HD\,206893\, will serve as an extraordinarily valuable system for the purpose of furthering our understanding of planet formation, and highlighting distinctions between the formation pathways of EGPs and BDs.
-The analysis of the dynamical stability presented in Appendix~\ref{sec:dynamics} demonstrates that this systems is much closer to instability than e.g., the $\beta$\,Pictoris system.